Omrides

-The Omride dynasty, Omrides or House of Omri (𒂍𒄷𒌝𒊑𒄿) were the ruling dynasty of the Kingdom of Samaria founded by King Omri.
+The Omride dynasty, Omrides or House of Omri (𒂍𒄷𒌝𒊑𒄿) were the fourth ruling dynasty of the Kingdom of Israel, which were founded by King Omri.
 The dynasty's rule ended with the murder of Jehoram of Israel by Jehu in c.
-841 BC.
+841 BCE.

 Five Assyrian records are known to refer to either "Land of Omri" or "House of Omri".
 An archaeological reference to Omri and his unnamed son is found in the Mesha Stele, the only Northwest Semitic inscription known to reference this name.
 According to the Bible, the Omride rulers of Israel were Omri, Ahab, Ahaziah and Jehoram.
 Ahab's daughter Athaliah also became queen regnant of the Kingdom of Judah.

 Biblical account

 Overall, the Bible portrays the Omrides as apostates, who abandoned Yahwism for Baal worship.
 In terms of foreign policy, they dealt with troublesome neighbors, such as Aram-Damascus and Moab, and allied with the Kingdom of Judah via marriage.
 But domestically, they established Samaria as the new capital city.
 Eventually, Jehu revolted against them and fully restored Jeroboam's golden calf cult.
 The last ruler, Athaliah, survived and usurped the Judean throne.
 However Jehu, who was the son of Jehoshaphat, and the grandson of Nimshi, could possibly be a great-grandson of Omri (although the latter notion is not supported by the biblical text), which would extend the period of the "House of Omri" for much longer.